rjcoupe/tmpfile/README.md

 ```

 ## Notes
+* Files are not created by this package!
+The paths returned are confirmed as available and valid for you to use yourself.
-* Files will be created in your OS's temp directory, e.g. `/tmp` for (most?)
-Linux distributions
+* Paths will always be in your OS's temp directory, e.g. `/tmp` for (most?)
+Linux distributions.
 * Prefixes and suffixes are taken exactly as they are entered - if you want symbols, e.g. hyphens, between them and the file name, be sure to include them yourself!
 * You can enter an extension with or without a dot - one will be added if you miss it out.
 * Entering no extension will result in an extensionless file name, which is just fine.